MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Iceland/how-to-print-vat-summary-information-on-documents.md

   - "is-is"
 ---
 # How to: Print VAT Summary Information on Documents
 If VAT is calculated, VAT summary information is typically printed on sales and purchase documents.
-However, in Iceland, [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] does not print VAT summary information if only one VAT sales code is used in the document.
+However, in Iceland, ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> does not print VAT summary information if only one VAT sales code is used in the document.
 You can modify this behavior by using the **Always Show VAT Summary** option.

  The following procedure describes how to display VAT summary information on a sales invoice document, but the same steps also apply to sales order confirmations, sales quotes, sales credit memos, blanket sales orders, purchase orders, purchase invoices, and purchase credit memos.